Xannadoo/carbon-cost-kaggle/journal.md

                 9.776904 km travelled by car
         CarbonTracker: Finished monitoring.
         ```
+    - Need to check results after re-running (`job.122952.out`)
 - For the Kaggle Project:
     - Time limit hit and pretraining did not finish.
-    - Results of pretraining are as follows:
+The results of this (in file `job.122234.out`) are as follows:
     ```
     Actual consumption for 1 epoch(s):
         Time:   19:01:56